The-OpenROAD-Project/OpenLane/docs/source/quickstart.rst

 .. code-block:: console

     designs/<design_name>
-    ├── config.tcl
+    ├── config.json

-``config.tcl`` is a global configuration for all PDKs.
+``config.json`` is a global configuration for all PDKs.
 For more information about design `configuration files please visit this page <configuration.html>`_.
 In the configuration file, you should edit the required variables and the optional variables, if needed.

 The ``design_name`` could be  replaced by the ``design_directory``, which will allow you to run any design on your machine.